RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_2_Notes.md

 # Security Zone

+## Security Zone
-Security zone: a segment of a network that protects the internal network from the internet.
-Part of network segmentation.
+A security zone is a segment of a network designed to protect the internal network from the internet.
+It is a part of network segmentation.

+### Network Segmentation
-Network Segmentation: a security technique that divides the network into segments.
+Network segmentation is a security technique that divides the network into segments.

-Different organizations will have different subnets for different groups.
-This allows for admins to islotate the problem on one network and avoid having the others contaminated.
+- Different organizations will have different subnets for different groups.

-Two types of security zones
+- Allows administrators to isolate issues in one network segment and prevent contamination of others.

+### Types of Security Zones
-- Uncontrolled zone: any network outside of the organizations control
+- **Uncontrolled Zone:** Any network outside the organization's control.
-- Controlled zone: a subnet that protects the internal network from the uncontrolled zone
+- **Controlled Zone:** A subnet that protects the internal network from the uncontrolled zone.

-Areas in the controlled zone:
+### Areas in the Controlled Zone
-- Demilitarized zone (DMZ)
-- Internal Network
-- Restricted Zone

-Example:
+1. **Demilitarized Zone (DMZ)**
+2. **Internal Network**
+3. **Restricted Zone**

+### Example Layout

 Internet - Firewall - DMZ - Firewall - Internal Network - Firewall - Restricted Zone